demarcj/fightStats/README.md

-# Fantasy Brackets
+# Fight Stats
-Bet on your favorite fgc player here!
+Look at the stats of your favorite fgc player here!

-## Version 0.3.2
+## Version 0.4.1
 Can search for tournament

 Can search for the fighting game at that event